wenext-limited/pr-agent/docs/docs/installation/qodo_merge.md

 Qodo Merge is a versatile application compatible with GitHub, GitLab, and BitBucket, hosted by QodoAI.
 See [here](https://qodo-merge-docs.qodo.ai/overview/pr_agent_pro/) for more details about the benefits of using Qodo Merge.

+## Trial Period and Licensing

+### Cloud users with 'Teams' accounts

 A complimentary two-week trial is provided to all new users (with three additional grace usages).
+When the trial period ends, users will stop receiving feedback from Qodo Merge.

 Following the trial period, user licenses (seats) are required for continued access.
-To purchase user licenses, please visit our [pricing page](https://www.qodo.ai/pricing/).
+Each user requires an individual seat license.
+After purchasing seats, the team owner can assign them to specific users through the management portal.

-Once subscribed, users can seamlessly deploy the application across any of their code repositories.
+With an assigned seat, users can seamlessly deploy the application across any of their code repositories.

+### 'Enterprise' users

+For users with 'Enterprise' accounts, please [contact](https://www.qodo.ai/contact/#pricing) us to initiate a trial period, and to discuss pricing and licensing options.

 ## Install Qodo Merge for GitHub